 Also of interest is that Port Reading has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Port Reading is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Port Reading is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The overall education level of Port Reading citizens is substantially higher than the typical US community, as 31.73% of adults in Port Reading have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Port Reading citizens is substantially higher than the typical US community, as 31.02% of adults in Port Reading have at least a bachelor's degree.

 Port Reading is an extremely ethnically-diverse town.
 The people who call Port Reading home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Port Reading, accounting for 48.59% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Port Reading residents report their race to be White, followed by Asian.
-Important ancestries of people in Port Reading include Italian, Irish, Jamaican, Polish, and German.
+People of Hispanic or Latino origin are the most prevalent group in Port Reading, accounting for 44.74% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Port Reading residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Port Reading include Italian, Irish, Polish, Jamaican, and Hungarian.

 The most common language spoken in Port Reading is English.
 Other important languages spoken here include Spanish and Langs. of India.